Kream (song)

-"Kream" is a song recorded by Australian rapper Iggy Azalea featuring American rapper Tyga.
-The song was released on 6 July 2018 by Island Records and serves as the lead single for her extended play Survive the Summer.
-It was written by Azalea, Tyga, and Ronny J. Production was handled by Ronny J, GT, and Wallis Lane.
-The song samples Wu Tang Clan's "C.R.E.A.M." and Raw Beat Mafia's "Dead End".
-The song passed 100 million streams on Spotify in February 2020, becoming Azalea's most recent song to do that since 2014's "No Mediocre" with T.I.
+"Kream" is a song by Australian rapper Iggy Azalea featuring American rapper Tyga, from Azalea's fourth extended play Survive the Summer.
+The song was released on 6 July 2018 by Island Records as the lead single from the EP.
+"Kream" was written by Azalea, Tyga, and Ronny J, and produced by Ronny J, GT, and Wallis Lane.
+The song passed 100 million streams on Spotify in February 2020, becoming Azalea's most recent song to do so since 2014's "No Mediocre" with T.I.

 Background and release

 In early July 2018, Azalea tweeted "Since I cant seem to speak about anything without being asked - when is the EP dropping" and "S.T.S is dropping 6 July. #TheMoreYouKnow".
-The song was originally for an album titled Digital Distortion, but the album was eventually scrapped.
-Furthermore, the song was delayed after Island Records appointed Darcus Beese as president of the label in May 2018.
+"Kream" was originally meant to appear on Azalea's second studio album titled Digital Distortion; the album was eventually scrapped.
+The song was further delayed after Island Records appointed Darcus Beese as president of the label in May 2018.
 Teasers of the music video featured Iggy Azalea and Tyga during the filming process before release.

-The song was released alongside a promotional single titled "Tokyo Snow Trip" on 6 July, the same day as the scheduled release of Azalea's EP Survive the Summer.
+The song was released alongside a promotional single titled "Tokyo Snow Trip" on 6 July.
+On 12 July 2018, Azalea announced via Twitter that "Kream" would be sent to impact radio as a result of its success.

-On 12 July 2018, Azalea took to her Twitter account to say after the success of "Kream", her label, Island Records decided to send the song to impact radio.
-The song was originally meant to just act as a promotional single before it went viral across the Internet, helping jump start Azalea's new era.